pschichtel/JavaCAN/README.md

 For tests:

 * [can-utils](https://github.com/linux-can/can-utils) installed in the `PATH`
-* A read or virtual CAN interface named "vcan0"
+* A real or virtual CAN interface named "vcan0"

 ### Building